A machine with clear plastic parts and two upside-down ketchup and mustard bottles is set up to dispense sauce onto items below.

 What's On

 We will run brief tours of our HackerSpace to narrate the story of our community and showcase our members' creativity.
 The audience can expect to see things made and to see the machines that made them in action.
-They will experience sounds of machinery and press the start button under the supervision of guides.
-They might learn about milling, laser-cutting and other design and manufacturing processes.
-Other activities include electronic kits to play or purchase, such as a Stylophone (tiny music synth), Solder Rockets (simple soldering project), LED lettering or the handheld game 'Simon'.
+They will experience sounds of machinery and press the start button under the supervision of tour guides.
+They'll learn about 3D printing, laser-cutting and other processes we use to design and make.

 Children's Activities